-“Fantastic, mother will be delighted with my economic prowess, although I shall have to draw her a diagram so she can understand,” smiled Jack.
+“Fantastic, mother will be delighted with my economic prowess.
+I shall have to draw her a diagram so she can understand,” smiled Jack.

 Jack took the beans and handed over Daisy.
-Jack shed a tear as he was fond of Daisy as he was a big animal lover, so her departure was rather moo-ving.
+Jack shed a tear as he was fond of Daisy as he was a big animal love.
+Her departure was rather moo-ving.